th0m4s/platform_manager/README.md

 ## Update

-You just have one command to update the Platform Manager (excluding the service restart).
+You just have one command to run as root to update the Platform Manager (excluding the service restart).
 Internally, it pulls files from the remote git repository and runs `yarn run checkinstall`

 If specific steps are required, they will be indicated on the changelog or the release description.
 ```bash